 My favourite religious complex in all of Georgia, Bodbe Convent is located a short walk from Sighnaghi.
 The valley views and the artfully manicured gardens are what sets it apart.

-8. Get lost in Telavi Bazaar
+8. Get lost in the Telavi Bazaar

 Kakheti’s biggest city is home to a roaring produce market that is a lot of fun to explore.